ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ...
 ```

 You see a table of two columns.
 The right column shows the subdirectories.
-The left column shows the number of bits they occupy.
+The left column shows the number of bytes they occupy.

 You can add the statistics for the files to the `du` output.
 Use the `-a` option for that.
 Here is an example `du` call:
 {line-numbers: false, format: Bash}